the-badcoder/Helper/Interview-prep/course-outline.md

 * **Time & Space Complexity**
   - What is Time Complexity.
   - What is Space Complexity.
-  - Discuss String & Array problems Time & Space Complexity.
+  - How to calculate Time & Space Complexity.

 * **Linked List**
   - Create a Linked List.